KnowageLabs/Knowage-Documentation/functionalities-guide/Dataset/ka_dev_dataset.rst

    Orion Context Broker
    (`https://github.com/telefonicaid/fiware-orion) <https://github.com/telefonicaid/fiware-orion>`__
-   and to omit some of the REST fields (since the JSON format from NGSI s pecifications is fixed): you donít need to specify headers, JSONPath items, JSONPath attributes (all available attributes are fetched) and pagination parameters (offset and fetch size).
+   and to omit some of the REST fields (since the JSON format from NGSI s pecifications is fixed): you don‚Äôt need to specify headers, JSONPath items, JSONPath attributes (all available attributes are fetched) and pagination parameters (offset and fetch size).